Who pays interest taxes on joint bank accounts?

 Learn how taxes apply to joint bank accounts and how to address them when it comes time to your tax return.

-Many people would likely forget to report and pay taxes on this income without this form.
+Many people would likely forget to report and pay taxes on this income without this form, which reflects the account-earned interest for the year.

 For individual accounts